Johanneshilmer/Flask-blog/README.md

-# LearnAPI
+# Python Flask blog-website.

-This project is a way for me to learn API/backend/frontend.
+This project is a way for me to learn python and flask.